storyfeet/dugi_bialan/grammar.md

 Particles may be combined, to create a meaning new meaning

-### "li wei" : passive form

-Verb that happened to subject
+### da wei : to do / in order to

--- mi li wei mugo
+-- zan ni wei mugo da wei guma wiawa
-..
-I am eaten

-### "wei lon" : Exists / There was / There is

-The following item exists, it is not the subject or object.

--- lon don won wei lon zan
-..
-Once, there was a person
+.. this person eats to become strong
-??
-AT time one DO AT person

-### lon wei : In the middle of

--- mi lon wei dugi
-..
-I'm in the middle of talking
+?? person this DO food TO DO become strong

 ### dan wei : from doing / because did